Transmit What You Need: Task-Adaptive Semantic Communications for Visual Information: Proposed Task-Adaptive Semantic Communication Systems

 \textbf{Redundant Sub-Graph Filtering:} Next, we can further compress scene graphs by filtering out redundant sub-graphs.
 When a sub-graph or sentence $g_k$ is trivially inferred with given other sub-graphs, i.e., \( \mathbb{P}(g_k\:|\: g_1, \dotsc, g_{k-1}) \approx 1\), then $g_k$ does not need to be transmitted.
 Let us go back to Fig. \ref{fig:sg_filtering}.
 We can trivially infer a sub-graph or sentence \texttt{"Pole is in hand"} given \texttt{"Man is holding pole"}.
 It shows a sub-graph provides sufficient information to infer another sub-graph.
 For this case, we can filter out \texttt{"Pole is in hand"} by selecting \texttt{"Man is holding pole"}.
 In another case, multiple sub-graphs can be used together to infer another one.
 For example, with the combination of \texttt{"man is riding horse"} and \texttt{'tree is behind man'}, we can trivially infer \texttt{"tree is behind horse"}.

-However, there remains a critical challenge to formalizing the steps to filter out inferable sub-graphs.
+However, there remains a critical challenge in filtering out inferable sub-graphs.
+While frequency‐based estimation of conditional probabilities works well for simple relation filtering, the combinatorial explosion of sub‐graph combinations in a full scene graph renders counting‐based estimation computationally intractable.
 In the aforementioned cases, humans easily figure out the redundant one based on common sense: Man often holds something with their hands, and the horse with man is behind the tree because the man is behind it.

 To utilize the in-depth semantics behind each sub-graph, we leverage a pretrained language model, such as Sentence-BERT (S-BERT) in \cite{ref34}, to recognize redundant sentences.
 As with other recent language models, the key characteristic of S-BERT is its ability to encode sentences or phrases into dense embedding vectors so that the relationships between them can be measured effectively.
 In particular, when two embedding vectors represent semantically entailing sentences, the cosine similarity or Euclidean distance between them becomes minimal.
 On the other hand, if the sentences are in a contradictory relationship, these metrics yield larger distances.
 In cases where the relation is neutral, the vectors are close to being perpendicular in the vector space.
 Based on this property, the conditional probability of a sentence $g_k$ based on others can be well-estimated.

 When embedding our sub-graph sentence $g_k$ via a language model $F_{\text{LM}}(\cdot)$, the normalized embedded vector is denoted as $\mathbf{g}_k:=F_{\text{LM}}(g_k)/\|F_{\text{LM}}(g_k)\|$.
 Let us then consider a case with three vectors $\mathbf{g}_1$, $\mathbf{g}_2$, $\mathbf{g}_3$ from $g_1$, $g_2$, $g_3$, respectively.
 When subtracting the direction of $\mathbf{g}_3$ from the other two via projection, the following are obtained: